davisengeler/griddle/README.md

 watching the live price of electricity in your billing zone and making clever adjustments to your home's temperature range.
 Griddle is only beneficial if you use a variable rate wholesale rate energy provider like [Griddy](http://ssqt.co/mefxez0).
 These providers can average well below the rates of typical plans as long as you can shape your consumption against the volatile live market price.
 Griddle takes the hassle away!

-It's a little bit wonky in its approach right now, but during certain peaks it's saved me several dollars per minute on my energy bill.
+It's a little bit wonky to set up in this version.
+That said, during certain peaks it's saved me several dollars per minute on my energy bill.
 I have plans to improve it sooner rather than later, but feel free to set it up now if you don't mind the dependencies.

 ## Get Started